Grieving While Leading: The Inner and Outer Expression of Loss in Business

 You do not need to earn your grief.
 You only need to honor it.

+You can feel heartbroken and still hold space beautifully.
+You can feel joy and guilt in the same moment.
 You can grieve someone you loved or someone who harmed you, because loss is loss.
+You can grieve something no one else even knows you lost.

 And mourning is the part that business culture does not know what to do with.

+You are not weak.
+You are not behind.
+You are not doing it wrong.
 You are human.
 And you are allowed to shift how you show up.
+You are allowed to slow down.
+You are allowed to pause everything.

 You are allowed to mourn while you lead.

-A few invitations for entrepreneurs navigating grief
+Some invitations for entrepreneurs navigating a tender season:

 • Wear or display something symbolic to acknowledge your mourning